 Tradition and modernity in social graces, grand culture, and inspiring architecture are the reason you should definitely visit Bangkok for more than just one night.

-A visit the vibrant capital is a must on every trip to Thailand.
-Therefore it’s very convenient, that most individual travellers are landing at one of Bangkok’s airport, anyway.
+A visit to the vibrant capital is a must on every trip to Thailand.
+Therefore it’s very convenient, that most individual travellers are landing at one of Bangkok’s airports, anyway.

 - Bangkok’s History

 - Shopping in Bangkok